-Fast-growing, and with the ability to reach over 20 feet in height, it's a popular choice for providing dramatic ornamental interest or for creating a living privacy screen or noise barrier.
-It's often well-established within as little as a few years.
+Golden bamboo (Phyllostachys aurea) is a perennial "running bamboo" that is also sometimes referred to as fish-pole bamboo.
+Fast-growing and able to reach over 20 feet in height, it's a popular choice for providing dramatic ornamental interest or for creating a living privacy screen or noise barrier.
+Golden bamboo is best planted in the spring or fall and is easy to grow, often establishing itself in as few as two years.

 |Botanical Name||Phyllostachys aurea|

-|Sun Exposure||Full sun / partial shade|
+|Sun Exposure||Full sun, partial shade|

-|Soil Type||Fertile and well-drained|
+|Soil Type||Moist but well-drained|

-How to Grow Golden Bamboo
+Golden Bamboo Care

 Temperature and Humidity